intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 For example, drag a column from the bottom to the top of the list to see it on the left side of your screen when searching.

 When you’re done making changes, select the `Apply` button.
 Your changes will be saved and kept the same each time you log into the system.

-<For the Video/Gif, select the Gear Icon and the Grid Columns menu to open the Customize Columns UI
-Then change one Hidden Field to Visible and one Visible Field to Hidden.
-Then mouse over one of the Visible Field Dot Icon and drag and drop it in a new location.
-Then select Apply Button and note the changes>

 ### Grid Display Density: Usability Features